nrkno/nrkno-sanity-libs/packages/sanity-plugin-nrkno-odd-utils/README.md

 # Usage

 Easily decorate and reuse built-in Sanity inputs by delegating to NestedFormBuilder.
-It is imperative that you unset the inputComponent in the type (or unset the option used by input-resolver.ts).
+It is imperative that we unset the inputComponent in the type (or unset the option used by input-resolver.ts).
 Utility functions are available as:

 ```ts